isomerpages/moe-eliasparkpri/_departments/Mother Tongue Languages/Chinese.md

 <ul data-tight="true" class="tight">
 <li>
 <p>Chinese New Year Celebration <strong>（农历新年庆祝会）</strong>
-<br>Chinese New Year will be celebrated on 28th January this year to promote
+<br>Chinese New Year was celebrated on 28th January this year to promote the
-the understanding of Chinese traditions and customs.
+understanding of Chinese traditions and customs.
 With a better understanding of this festival, students are more aware of the Chinese culture and the values behind the customs and traditions.</p>
 </li>